wiebow/fighting-computers/content/index.md

 The *Graph View* on the right can be used to select a `#tag` to see all posts with that tag, or to browse the site content.

 >[!Tip]
->Click on the little icon in the top-right of the Graph View to see a full map of the site.
+>Click on the little icon in the top-right of the Graph View to see a full connected map of the content.
+You can also go to [tags](https://fightingcomputers.nl/tags/) and see all the used tags on this site.
->
->You can also go to [[https://fightingcomputers.nl/tags/]] and see all the used tags.

 Here are some links to pages and lists to get started: